ewlsgus/jabberwocky/install/Mac.md

 Note the quotation marks as zsh may interpret the asterisk for something else and not pass it to conda.

+If you see an output regarding

+>failed with initial frozen solve,

+don't worry about it.
+It is most likely will resolve itself.

 As far as I know, there is no support from HOOMD-blue for AMD GPUs on Mac (more specifically no support for ROCm for Mac).
 Thus, you shouldn't need any GPU related builds on your Mac.
 I doubt this will ever be the case, but if you do have an eGPU, just search for instructions on CUDA setup on Macs and then install the GPU build instead of CPU.

 This sets up the conda environment with HOOMD-blue simulation package on your machine.
 Confirm that the simulation package is working by starting up a python session with `python`.